4teamwork/simplelayout.base/README.txt

     interface.
 The slot interface tells the block where he should appear.
     The column interface desides the image scale.

+:Q: Recalculation if all images takes a very long time?
+:A: If you tick the box "Set simplelayout scales as image scales", the recalcultation
+    can take a very long time, because it has to calculate a lot of new scales on every image.

 more info will follow...